mayankshekhar03/mayankshekhar/about.md

 title: About
 ---

 I am a software engineer currently in Bengaluru.
-Currently exploring different phases involved in software development, building meaningful software along the way.
+Exploring different phases involved in software development, building meaningful software along the way.

 <!---
 Here are some of the projects I have worked on (not updated since 2017):